Dedicated to helping you purposefully live the life God planned for you

 I was a Catholic alter boy for years before this terrifying experience, so I knew the priests who were assigned to hear our first confession.
 My only solace was the possibility that when it was my turn to be led to the gallows, Father Cyprian would be the one available to hear my confession.

 Father Cyprian was only a little younger than Moses.
 He could barely walk.
-His eyes had a glassy fixed stare with large pupils similar to the Buddhist Master in any of a number of Kung Fu movies.
+His eyes had a glassy fixed stare with large pupils similar to the Buddhist Master in a Kung Fu movie.
 Best of all, his hearing was impaired almost to the point of being deaf.

 I figured if I was assigned to Father Cyprian, I could confess almost anything because he wouldn’t hear me anyway.
 And, once I received and performed my penance, according to the misguided teachings of the Catholic at that time, I would be absolved.